lfernando-cn/algorithms-examples/Readme.md

 # Algorithms from "Grokking Algorithms" Book

-This repository contains implementations of various algorithms discussed in the book "Grokking Algorithms: An Illustrated Guide for Programmers and Other Curious People" by Aditya Bhargava.
+This repository contains implementations of various algorithms discussed in the book 'Grokking Algorithms: An Illustrated Guide for Programmers and Other Curious People' by Aditya Bhargava, as well as implementations of additional algorithms.

 ## List of Algorithms